OPK-26/OPK-26-Problems/Matrix.md

     ...

 def determinant(mat):
-    """Returns determinant of square matrix."""
+    """Returns determinant of matrix (square only)."""
     ...
 ```